Niger votes in presidential runoff to usher in first democratic transition | Politics

 Niger votes in presidential runoff to usher in first democratic transition

-Niger votes on Sunday in the second round of a presidential election that is expected to usher in the first democratic transition of power since the West African nation gained independence from France in 1960.
-Ruling party candidate Mohamed Bazoum is seen by many as the favourite after leading in the first round on Dec.
+Niger began voting on Sunday in the second round of a presidential election that is expected to usher in the first democratic transition of power since the West African nation gained independence from France in 1960.
+Ruling party candidate Mohamed Bazoum is seen by many as the favorite after leading in the first round on Dec.
 27 with 39.3% of the vote.
 He is up against former President Mahamane Ousmane, who scored 17%.

 Bazoum, a 61-year-old politician who had held several top positions in outgoing President Mahamadou Issoufou's governments including the foreign and interior ministries, is backed by the candidates who came third and fourth in the first round.
 Bazoum has vowed to continue Issoufou's policies, making security a focal point as the country battles insurgencies, while introducing policies to revamp the economy.